fm-sys/snapdrop-android/README.md

 ## Contributing

-snapdrop-android originally coded by [fm-sys](https://github.com/fm-sys) would like to become a community project.
+**Snapdrop for Android** originally coded by [fm-sys](https://github.com/fm-sys) would like to become a community project.
 I invite your participation through issues and pull requests!
 There are still some things which need to be fixed…

 Also bug reports are very welcome!
 But note that this is not the right place to report bugs regarding the Snapdrop website which occur independently of this app.